 "An accessible community is a connected hub supported by an extensive transport network.
 It is designed to meet the growing demand for services and supports education and wellbeing".
+What you told us...

 "Not a truck, highway, heavy transport route running through the very heart of our beautiful river town.
 We desperately need a transport bypass to progress our vibrant city in 2021 and beyond."
 "Domestic air transport services would make specialist health professionals more likely to offer services."